-- ON - Online: Traditional online course with no live class sessions.
+- ON - Online: Traditional, asynchronous, online courses.

-- ORT - Full Scheduled Lecture: An online real time (ORT) class where all instruction is delivered online during designated meeting day(s) and times.
+- ORT - Full Scheduled Lecture: Online real time (ORT)/live online courses where all instruction is delivered online during designated meeting day(s) and times.

-- OH - Online Hybrid: A class that has some regularly scheduled face-to-face classroom or lab instruction along with online coursework and activities.
+- OH - Online Hybrid: Required in-person instruction with online coursework and activities.

 How to Read Course Offerings

-Following is information to assist you with registering for your classes.
-General course information and section specific information is available.
+To assist you with registering for your classes, general course information and section specific information are described below.

-This identifies the course.
+The combined subject code and course number that identifies the course.
 It will be four letters followed by three numbers.
-For example, HUMS160 is the course number for Mythology.
+For example, HUMS 160 is the course number for Mythology.

 The reading, writing or math level needed to enroll in the course.